muliyangm/DeCa/README.md

 ```
 in which `LOG_DIR` is the path to the logs of a model (defined by the `name` argument in the config file).

-For instance, to test a trained DeCa model whose logs are stored in `./logs/deca/mit`, we can use
+For instance, to test a trained DeCa model whose logs are stored in `./logs/deca/mit`, one can use
 ```
 CUDA_VISIBLE_DEVICES=0 python test.py --logpath logs/deca/mit
 ```